Ard3ny/ard3ny.github.io/_posts/2025-03-07-NPM-pihole-for-secure-seamless-app-access-homelab-2.0.md

 #### Authenticate your domain
 I'm using cloudflare provider and domain "thetechcorner" for my split DNS setup.

-Authenticating in NPM with CF is very easy.
+Authenticating in NPM with CF is pretty straightforward:
 1. Go to your Cloudflare profile and generate API token.
 Here is offical how to from cloudflare [blog post](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)
 2. Go to NPM -> SSL Certificates -> Add SSL Cert -> Let's encrypt -> Type in your domain.
 3. Check Use DNS Challenge -> DNS Provider: Cloudflare